 The Bose QuietComfort Earbuds Truly Wireless and the Jabra Elite 85t Truly Wireless are similar headphones, so depending on your listening habits, you may prefer one over the other.
 The Jabra are more comfortable, and they leak less sound.
 You can customize their sound using their graphic EQ and presets.
 However, the Bose are more stable, have better noise isolation, and longer continuous battery life.

 The Jabra Elite 85t Truly Wireless are somewhat better headphones than the Samsung Galaxy Buds Pro Truly Wireless.
 The Jabra are better-built, have a more neutral sound profile out-of-the-box, and offer a better overall battery performance.
 They also have a companion app with a graphic EQ and presets so that you can tweak its sound to your liking, and support multi-device pairing.
 However, the Samsung's ANC does a better job of cutting down noise around you.

-The Sony WF-1000XM3 Truly Wireless and the Jabra Elite 85t Truly Wireless perform similarly for mixed usage, and depending on your listening habits, you may prefer one over the other.
+The Sony WF-1000XM3 Truly Wireless and the Jabra Elite 85t Truly Wireless perform similarly for mixed usage, and you may prefer one over the other.
 The Jabra are more comfortable and stable, and they leak less sound.
-Both headphones come with a graphic EQ and preset for sound customization.
+Both headphones come with a graphic EQ and presets for sound customization.

 The Jabra Elite 85t Truly Wireless and the Jabra Elite Active 75t Truly Wireless are very similarly-performing earbuds, but people who prefer a bass-rich sound profile, like fans of EDM or hip-hop, may prefer the 75t.
 The 75t also have a higher rating for water and dust resistance, although we don't test for it currently.
 The 85t have a more neutral sound profile, recharge more quickly, and have less audio lag on iOS and Android devices, so they may be a bit better for watching videos on your phone.